bruisemyego/Krunker-checker/README.md

 Account checker for Krunker.io with proxy support and captcha solving.

 ⚠️ **Notice:** If the checker feels slow, it’s most likely because your proxies are trash.
-Use high-quality proxies for best results.
+Use good proxies for best results.

 ## V2 Features
 - Multi-threaded account checking (default 500 threads)